 Vrooman Mansion will host the event.
 It follows what may be becoming Vrooman’s and the Tea Ladies’ annual First Class Dinner on the Titanic event, which takes place this year on Friday, April 12.
 A much larger affair than the lunch, the event starts with a cocktail party followed by a nine-course meal.

 The fascination with this period makes sense.
 Vrooman was an active home at the time, and the Scott family would likely have followed the news of the Titanic voyage and envied the adventure – up until the end.
 The mansion exudes authenticity.
 The décor and ambiance of a bygone era are as fresh today as in 1912.
 In fact, the mansion is celebrating its 150th anniversary this year, Vrooman has an easy task of creating a 1912 venue.

 A lunch replicating a first-class meal in the café will deposit 2019 diners in luxury and perfection.
 Guests are encouraged to dress for the occasion.
 The Tea Ladies will be attired in the Victorian fashion of the day.
 After lunch, guests will be invited to participate as the ladies share stories of 17 survivors, from first class to working class.

 Tickets are only $40 for the luncheon; for the Friday night dinner, tickets are $150 each.
 Part of the proceeds from both will go to Vrooman Mansion’s stained glass window refurbishing fund.
 Seating is limited, so learn more and make reservations soon.

-Additionally, there’s always something going on in the Bloomington, Il., area worth coming in for.
-Make it a theatrical weekend with a murder-mystery dinner the night before the Titanic luncheon and a play, American Passion Play, Sunday afternoon.
+Additionally, there’s always something going on in the Bloomington, IL area.
+Make it a theatrical weekend with a murder-mystery dinner the night before the Titanic luncheon, and the American Passion Play on Sunday afternoon.